Solo User Guide

 • Create persistent volumes if needed

-📝 notice that the --cluster-ref value is kind-solo, when you created the Kind cluster it created a cluster reference in the Kubernetes config with the name kind-solo.
-If you used a different name, replace kind-solo with your cluster name, but prefixing with kind-.
-If you are working with a remote cluster, you can use the name of your cluster reference which can be gathered with the command: kubectl config get-contexts. 📝 Note: Solo stores various artifacts (config, logs, keys etc.) in its home directory: ~/.solo.
-If you need a full reset, delete this directory before running solo init ag
+📝 Notice that the --cluster-ref value is kind-solo.
+When you created the Kind cluster it created a cluster reference in the Kubernetes config with the name kind-solo.
+If you used a different name, replace kind-solo with your cluster name, but prefix it with kind-.

 solo cluster-ref config connect --cluster-ref kind-${SOLO_CLUSTER_NAME} --context kind-${SOLO_CLUSTER_NAME}